How to Port a Sample Application to Chainguard Images

 No vulnerabilities found

-This results in an image that is now only 336MB in size and still has 0 CVEs.
+This results in an image that is now 620MB in size and has 0 CVEs.

 We’re most of the way now, but there are still a couple of finishing touches to make.
 The first one is to remove the dnmonster user.
 The wolfi-base image already defines a nonroot